vaishakhsz/ALIEN-CHILDREN-HEALTHCARE/README.md

 Strain Detection: Visual markers for acute operational pressure events.

 Backlog Tracking: Cumulative growth visualization of net system pressure over time.

+**NOTE : IN CASE WHILE RUNNING THE CODE, IF THE STEAMLIT WEBSIITE IN THE LOCAL TUNNEL SHOWS ANY ERROR IN LOADING THE DASHBOARD ,GRAPHS OR KEYMETRICS IN RED COLOUR, TRY RERUNNING THE CODE MULTIPLE TIMES, AND MAKE SURE UR INTERNET CONNECTION IS FAST..
+OTHERWISE U MIGHT NOT GET THE OUTPUT**